Resalat (district)

-Resalat is a neighborhood located in the eastern part of Tehran, Iran.
+Resalat (رسالت) is a neighborhood located in the eastern part of Tehran, Iran.
+It includes Resalat Square, also known as Risalat Square.

 Resalat Highway joins this locality to Seyed Khandan in north-central Tehran and further to western parts of Tehran metropolis.

+On 9 March 2026, around 40 people were killed by US and Israeli bombs near the square.
+The Iranian Red Crescent Society assisted in the removal of dead bodies and helped rescue injured survivors.